 - Career counseling

 To get started, you won’t need much overhead.
 Build a website that clearly demonstrates your expertise, get some business cards printed up, and start cultivating a solid social media presence.
 Once you get the basics established, you can work on building clientele from there.
+You can use Edraw Max to make the business cards, create marketing materials, prepare presentations, draw org charts, make the BPMN diagram for your customers.
+Free download Edraw Max here.

 Mobile technology has become a part of our daily lives, and it’s not going away anytime soon — much like the world’s appetite for entertainment delivered digitally.
 Also, due to the continuous growth of the Internet of Things, a good percentage of consumer products are focused on connectivity.
 These factors combine to offer almost endless business opportunities for app or game developers.
 To get started, take these steps: